chinibi/wc-step-by-step-ordering-free/readme.txt

 ** Twenty Sixteen **

 It is recommended that a full-width template be used on the Choose Package page.
 Since Twenty Sixteen does not come with a full-width template, download a child theme from our website, install it, then activate it.
 Go to the Package selection page in the Admin settings and choose the Full Width template on the right-hand sidebar.

-Download the child theme [here](http://stepbystepsys.com).
+Download the child theme [here](http://stepbystepsys.com/download).

 ** Twenty Seventeen **

 Twenty Seventeen does not come with a sidebar.
 Download a child theme from our website, install it, then activate it.
 Go to the Ordering page in WP Admin and choose the Page with Sidebar template on the right-hand sidebar.

-Download the child theme [here](http://stepbystepsys.com).
+Download the child theme [here](http://stepbystepsys.com/download).

 ** Divi by Elegant Themes **

 The Choose Package and Checkout page works best on a full-width template.
 The Step-By-Step Ordering page should be used on a 3/4 and 1/4 width template for main content and sidebar, respectively.

 It is strongly recommended that a child theme be used, as core template CSS needs to be modified to optimize the UI.
 You can download our custom Divi child theme here.

-Download the child theme [here](http://stepbystepsys.com).
+Download the child theme [here](http://stepbystepsys.com/download).

 ** Storefront **

 The Choose Package page is best displayed on the Full width template, which you can select when you edit that page on the right-hand sidebar.
 The default template is recommended for the Ordering page.

 = Can the Step-By-Step Ordering System for WooCommerce work for all industries? =

 The Step-By-Step Ordering System For WooCommerce will work for nearly all industries and will help keep your customers from getting "lost in space" while shopping.
 It’s perfect for shopping that relies on cross-promoted products, packaged products or grouped products.
 Industries that thrive off of Step-By-Step include restaurants, caterers, wedding planners, florists, seminar and workshop leaders, marketers, promoters, trainers, consultants, life/business coaches, healers, health care professionals, wholesalers, retailers, and more.
 These are just some of the industries it can be used for!

-= Do I need to be a development expert to use the Step-By-Step Ordering System for WocCommerce? =
+= Do I need to be a development expert to use the Step-By-Step Ordering System for WooCommerce? =

 No. However, it is recommended that you have basic WordPress and WooCommerce knowledge when using the Step-By-Step Ordering System For WooCommerce.
 Basically, if you have an understanding of CSS, the structure of WordPress and WooCommerce, then the SBS plugin should be quite easy to work with.
 If you don't feel confident in your development/design abilities, we offer customized system configuration services to assist you.
 Visit our site at [http://stepbystepsys.com](http://stepbystepsys.com).